 Electric Heat Pump Water Heater Maintenance

 For an electric heat pump water heater to operate at peak level, its air filters must be cleaned regularly.
+Over time, sediment and dirt can build up inside the water tank, which may require you to flush it from time to time.
+This is a relatively simple task that most homeowners can complete without the expense of a pro.
 Otherwise, recommended maintenance is no different than with a conventional storage water heater.

 Solar Water Heaters

-- Indirect circulation systems: A pump circulates an antifreeze solution through solar collectors and a heat exchanger, the latter of which heats the water (popular in regions where temperatures reach freezing).
+- Indirect circulation systems.
+A pump circulates an antifreeze solution through solar collectors and a heat exchanger, the latter of which heats the water.
+Indirect circulation systems are popular in regions where temperatures reach freezing.

-- Thermosyphon systems: Solar collectors heat from below, causing the heated water to rise, from which point it travels naturally into the home.
+- Thermosyphon systems.
+Solar collectors heat from below, causing the heated water to rise.
+When it rises, it travels naturally into the home.

 Solar Water Heater Maintenance